Primary and Secondary Abilities

 - Albert Einstein

-Practically speaking, Intellect also shows how well your character can retain knowledge - both in the short and long term - which comes in handy when either trying to solve a crime or graduate from college.
-This is utilized when trying to remember the features of a person's face, specific details of an encounter, or even the schematics of a device you've invented after some villain makes off with them.
+Practically speaking, Intellect also shows how well your character can retain knowledge - both in the short and long-term - which comes in handy when either trying to solve a crime or graduate from college.
+This is utilized for recalling the features of a person's face, specific details of an encounter, or even the schematics of a device you've invented after some villain makes off with them.